David Blunkett: Interests outside parliament

-In September 2012, he published In Defence of Politics Revisited, where he set out a range of proposals to increase faith in, and improve the working of, democratic politics.
+In 2012, he published In Defence of Politics Revisited, in which he set out a range of proposals to increase faith in, and improve the working of, democratic politics.
 He was later awarded status as an Academician of the Academy of Social Sciences.
-In July 2013, Sheffield University announced Blunkett had become a visiting professor in the Department of Politics, in the world's first Centre for the Public Understanding of Politics.
+In 2013, Sheffield University announced Blunkett had become a visiting professor in the Department of Politics, in the world's first Centre for the Public Understanding of Politics.

-He sits on the board of the National Citizen Service Trust, a voluntary community service programme for 16- and 17-year-olds.
+He was, from 2012 to 2018, a trustee of the government-sponsored, major volunteer programme known as the National Citizen Service Trust, a voluntary community service programme for 16- and 17-year-olds.
 From 2013 to 2014, he chaired a parliamentary inquiry with the Charities Aid Foundation into how giving to charities could be boosted.
 This reported in June 2014, making recommendations ranging from the inclusion of a 'social action' section on UCAS forms to the creation of a post-careers advice service, for those who are retiring but wish to continue giving in their community.
 This led to the National Citizen Service Act coming into law in 2017.

-Between June 2013 and May 2014, Blunkett led a review into local oversight of schools and the raising of standards for the leader Ed Miliband and the Shadow Education Secretary.
-The 'Blunkett Report' was published in May 2014, and called for the creation of new independent Directors of School Standards to operate between local authorities.
+Between June 2013 and May 2014, Blunkett led a review into local oversight of schools and the raising of standards for the leader Ed Miliband and the shadow education secretary.
+The Blunkett Report was published in May 2014, and called for the creation of new independent Directors of School Standards to operate between local authorities.
 These directors would focus on bringing greater coherence to the process of school creation, raising standards and improving local accountability.

-In June 2014, he announced he would not be contesting the election in the following year, stating that he had realised he would not be returning to the frontbenches.
+In June 2014, Blunkett announced he would not be contesting the election in the following year, stating that he had realised he would not be returning to the frontbenches.
 In his letter he wrote: "it is clear that the leadership of the Party wish to see new faces in Ministerial office and a clear break with the past".

 Later career

-In 2013, Blunkett joined the advisory board of global wealth consultancy Oracle Capital Group, continuing in that role to 2017.
+In 2013, Blunkett joined the advisory board of global wealth consultancy Oracle Capital Group, continuing in that role until 2017.

 Blunkett became chair of the David Ross Education Trust, one of Britain's largest Multi-academy trusts, sponsored by Carphone Warehouse founder David Ross, in 2015.
-He resigned in 2017 along with several others members of board when the sponsor would not acknowledge or take action on major issues raised about governance procedures, and the blocking of an independent review initiated by Blunkett and the then Chief Executive Wendy Marshall.
+He resigned in 2017, along with several others members of the board, when the sponsor would not acknowledge or take action on major issues raised about governance procedures, and the blocking of an independent review initiated by Blunkett and the then Chief Executive Wendy Marshall.

 Blunkett was appointed as Professor of Politics in Practice at the University of Sheffield in June 2015.
 In 2017, he received an Honorary Doctorate for services to government and education from the University of Huddersfield.